filiphanes/awk-pta/README.md

 - Account names without space
 - All posting lines needs to have amount
 - ISO date format YYYY-MM-DD but regex can be changed
-- line starting with equal sign = means that following postings will inherit same tags
+- line starting with date without following numeric amount means following postings will inherit same date
 - empty line ends transaction
 - postings can optionally have spaces for indentation
 - higher level syntax for transactions, budgeting, auto-transaction needs to be converted to postings lines